carolina-ar-vr/.github/profile/README.md

   * Integrating designs and hardware to develop full-fledged XR experiences (e.g. Unity development for Meta Quest, HoloLens, Magic Leap, Vision Pro)
 * 🕹️ Hardware
   * Building XR interfaces to improve immersion (e.g. olfactory displays, haptic gloves, AR HMDs)

+If you're interested in working on a project, please let us know in the # 🥽｜projects channel within our Discord server.

 * _This README was written by Ashley Neall_